Ntezadaniel/software-construction-mobile-app/README2.md

 ***Collaboration:*** Use Version Control so your teammate can add "Rain Alerts" without breaking your "Temperature" code.
 Teamwork

 **Programming is the "how" of writing code; Construction is the "how" of making that code part of a reliable, professional system.**

+## Poor Maintainability and Its Impact

+Poor maintainability can cause serious problems in software systems that support critical daily operations, such as hospital management systems.
+When a system is developed without proper documentation, consistent coding standards, or modular design, future developers may struggle to understand or modify it.
+As a result, even small updates can introduce bugs that lead to system failures, incorrect data, or downtime.
+In a hospital environment, these failures can delay treatment, compromise patient safety, and reduce trust in the system, showing how poor maintainability can have severe real-world consequences.